upx/upx/misc/test-qemu-with-podman/README.md

 test-qemu-with-podman
 =====================

-This directory provides scripts for creating and running rather small Alpine Linux container images, intended for testing statically-linked Linux executables with qemu-user.
+This directory provides some simple scripts for creating and running quite small Alpine Linux container images, intended for testing statically-linked Linux executables with Podman and qemu-user.

 Very short usage instructions follow.